dotjunior/about/README.md

 About
 -----
-dotJunior (.junior) is a new TLD enabling children to safely browse selected websites.
-The project is not-for-profit meaning that we will be able to register domains either for free or for a nominal fee.
+dotJunior (.junior) is an open source project/idea aiming to bring a safer internet to parents and children through the creation of a new Top Level Domain (like .com,.net or .org) called .junior.

+dotJunior will have a nominal registration fee and will only contain sites relevant and safe for children to view.

+For more infomation, visit our [website](http://dotjunior.com).

 Donate
 -----